Take on Faith - Guest Ricky Chavez

 Forty-three thousand New Mexicans and 5.6 million residents of the U.S. currently suffer from Alzheimers.
 On the November 7-8 the Alzheimers Association (virtual) conference for caregivers will be held.
-We’ll talk with Association Public Policy Director Tommy Hernandez, and provide necessary details for family caregivers or professionals to sign up for the free conference.
+Peter and Walt talked with Association Public Policy Director Tommy Hernandez, and provide necessary details for family caregivers or professionals to sign up for the free conference.

 The October 28, 2020 edition of Speak Up, Las Cruces featured all three candidates seeking to replace retiring U.S. Senator Tom Udall: U.S. Rep. Ben Luja, Mark Ronchetti, and Bob Walsh.